 Knights of Columbus

-The Men’s Movement meets in the evening on the first Thursday of each month from September through May for Mass, fellowship and a talk.
+The Men’s Movement meets in the evening on the third Thursday of each month from September through May for Mass, fellowship, and a talk.
 The Men’s Movement also encourages men’s groups, i.e., four to eight guys meeting together consistently for prayer, mutual encouragement, spiritual growth, and fellowship.
-Please contact Bob Roleke at email@example.com.
+Please contact Bob Roleke at firstname.lastname@example.org.

 Pro-life Action Committee